hkstm/MusEx/backend/README.md

 ```
 You can use Mongo Express for administration, but personally mainly use VS Code plugin

+The database dump the last time I checked is about 130mb which is too big for github so I made a zip of it and it's around 40 mb.
+If you get any errors when dealing with the file when committing or restoring please make sure that you (un)zipped the file (db.zip <-> db.dump)

 A dump of the database can be made using:

 ```